AustinKrause/nyt-article-summarizer/README.md

   <li>Cluster 11 to me is the most impressive, this cluster seems to be built around police, military and foreign conflicts</li>
 </ul>

+Further Clustering:<br>
+After noticing the size and proportion of cluster #3, I had the inclination to re cluster the rows within it.
+As it turns out, Each cluster created from cluster #3 was soley devoted around Donald Trump and the election.
+Because of this, I decided not to include my reclustering into my model, instead I left cluster #3 as it is.
+As it turns out, the top words for cluster #3 were misleading, although I reached an answer after digging deeper.<br><br>